 Emily has always had a passion for photography, design and illustration and worked for a food and interiors media agency before joining Country Life.
 Her favourite season is autumn, for its rich and vibrant colour palette.

 Despite growing up in New York City, James quickly learnt to love all things countryside after moving to Suffolk in 2002.
 Since graduating Newcastle University in 2013, he has worked on a farm, a shooting estate, at a charity, and as a reporter for a local newspaper.
-He is easily the tallest Sub-Editor, and in his free time listens to bands you’ve never heard of.
+He is easily the tallest Sub-Editor, in his free time listens to bands you’ve never heard of, and since this picture was taken has grown a lustrous beard.

 Toby Keel, Digital Editor